recheckdev/recheck/ruby/recheck/README.md

   end

   # Required: receives the arg from the command line
+  # raise ArgumentError for any problem with arg
   def initialize(arg:)
     @team_lookup = TeamLookupService.new(api_key: arg)
-  end
+  rescue InvalidApiKey
+    raise ArgumentError, "API key not accepted for team lookup" end

   # There are three hooks, all optional: